Serving Victims of Hospital Errors and Negligence in Stamford, Danbury, Shelton, and Bridgeport, CT

 Doctors, nurses, surgeons, and caregivers who fail to find a serious medical condition – or who allow a medical condition to grow worse without proper treatment – can be held liable for breaching their duty of care.
 Likewise, in many cases, hospitals can be held liable for the negligence of the care providers who work there.

 Hospitals can also be held accountable under a theory of premises liability.
-Just as grocery stores and movie theaters are required to keep their buildings in a safe and sanitary state for the public, hospitals can be held liable for failing to adequately maintain a safe and secure premises.
+Just as grocery stores and movie theaters are required to keep their buildings in a safe and sanitary state for the public, hospitals can be held liable for failing to adequately maintain safe and secure premises.

 Hospital mistakes commonly include: